-- provide an assessment of adverse and positive effects on human health taking into consideration, but not limited to, potential changes in: - o air quality; - noise exposure and effects of vibration; - access to health services (i.e. increased demands on community services due to an influx of workers); - o light levels; - current and future availability and access to (including contamination/quality) of country foods (traditional foods); and - current and future availability and access to (including contamination/quality) of water for drinking, recreational and cultural uses, applying the strictest guideline values for the Guidelines for Canadian Drinking Water Quality (GCDWQ); - describe how the contaminants (e.g. arsenic, cadmium, lead, mercury) related to the project and that can potentially end up in the water, air or soil can be absorbed in country foods (i.e. foods that are trapped, fished, hunted, harvested or grown for subsistence, cultural or medicinal purposes); - identify all the potential routes of exposure to contaminants, taking into account, among other things, potential infiltration of carbon monoxide into inhabited areas during blasting activities; - provide a detailed justification for every contaminant of potential concern (COPC) or exposure route that would be excluded and/or eliminated from the assessment of the human health risks;
+- noise exposure and effects of vibration; - access to health services (i.e. increased demands on community services due to an influx of workers); - light levels; - current and future availability and access to (including contamination/quality) of country foods (traditional foods); and - current and future availability and access to (including contamination/quality) of water for drinking, recreational and cultural uses, applying the strictest guideline values for the Guidelines for Canadian Drinking Water Quality (GCDWQ); - describe how contaminants (e.g. arsenic, cadmium, lead, mercury) related to the Project and that can potentially end up in water, air or soil can be absorbed in country foods (i.e. foods that are trapped, fished, hunted, harvested or grown for subsistence, cultural or medicinal purposes); - · identify all the potential routes of exposure to contaminants; - provide a justification for every contaminant of potential concern (COPC18) or exposure route that would be excluded and/or eliminated from the assessment of the human health risks; - apply a Human Health Impact Assessment approach, including consideration of Indigenous determinants of health: - conduct an HHRA using best practices (see Health Canada, 2019.
+Guidance for Assessing Human Health Impacts in Environmental Assessments: Human Health Risk Assessment).
+Include consideration of synergistic and additive effects of various COPCs, and all exposure pathways for COPCs to adequately characterize potential biophysical risks to human health.
+A multimedia HHRA may need to be considered and conducted for any COPC with an identified risk and multiple pathways; - describe and quantify, if possible, specific thresholds used for the health effects assessment and indicate if different thresholds have been considered for vulnerable populations, including thresholds based on sex and age.
+Provide a justification if any applicable threshold was not used; - document and take into account tolerance thresholds for potential adverse effects on health identified by Indigenous peoples; - in situations where project-related air, water, noise or light emissions meet local, provincial, territorial or federal guidelines, and yet public concerns were raised regarding human health effects, provide a description of the public concerns and how they were or are to be addressed; - provide an assessment of the carcinogenicity of diesel exhaust gases when diesel engines are a source of air pollutant emissions for the Project.
+In characterizing the carcinogenic risk of projectrelated diesel exhaust gases, the Proponent has two options:

-&lt;sup>28 COPC: Any chemical substance for which the concentration in an environmental medium is likely to be high due to the project's activities may first be considered as a COPC.
+18 COPC: Any chemical substance for which the concentration in an environmental medium is likely to be high due to the Project's activities may first be considered as a COPC.
 However, if it is established that the sum of the modelled concentrations and the background concentrations is below the guidelines, standards or criteria - based on health protection - for the affected area, the statement of the problem stage of the risk assessment may conclude that it is unnecessary to treat this chemical substance as a COPC in a quantitative risk assessment.